 6 End-of-Year FSA Spending Ideas

 - Go high tech: With your FSA, you can replace your home healthcare gadgets.
 This includes thermometers, blood pressure readers, acne treatments, and pain relief devices, among other gear.
-Check out com for ideas on high tech devices that are FSA eligible.
+Check out FSA Store for ideas on high tech devices that are FSA eligible.

 - Treat Fall allergies: According to ACAAI, there are four contributors to fall allergies.
 Ragweed (hay fever), warm weather, leaves, and school allergens (chalk, mold, etc.) all can cause breathing problems for people.
 If you suffer with fall allergies, you can treat the symptoms with antihistamines, saline sprays, neti pots, and vaporizers, all of which are FSA-eligible.